Light and fluffy Thermomix Lemonade Scones, which are so quick to make and contain three simple ingredients: flour, cream and lemonade!

-If you’re after a quick recipe for scones, then this one is for you.
+If you're looking for a quick recipe for scones, this is for you.
 I love how fast it is to make, and you would never guess the ingredients.
-Even though the main ingredient is lemonade, you can’t taste it at all.
+Although the main ingredient is lemonade, you can't taste it at all.

-I love making traditional scones in the Thermomix.
-Still, this recipe takes half the time, and you really can’t taste any difference.
+I love making traditional scones in the Thermomix, but this recipe takes half the time and you can't taste any difference.

 Cream - full fat thickened or heavy cream has the best results.